Policy

 High School Concurrent Students

-Upon entering UACCM as a first-time entering student, students who took classes concurrently while in high school will be placed on Warning and not Suspension if they have an SAP issue, unless they have a maximum timeframe issue.
+Upon entering UACCM as a first-time entering student, students who took classes concurrently while in high school will be placed on Warning and not Suspension if they have an SAP issue, unless they have a maximum time frame issue.

 Incomplete Grades, Withdrawals, and Failing Grades

-Credit hour courses with a grade of I (incomplete), W (student withdrawal), AW (administrative withdrawal), or F will count toward the students attempted hours, but will not count toward the hours successfully completed.
-Due to the COVID-19 pandemic, a grade of WC (withdrawal due to COVID-19 related issues) was created.
-Grades of AC (Administrator/Advisor cancelled student enrollment) are assigned if an instructor erroneously reported the student as attending, and grades of NC can be used in cases where remedial modular credit is assigned.
-AC, NC, and WC grades will not be calculated as either attempted or earned hours.
-Courses with grades of W, WC, AC, I, NC, or AW do not count in the student’s cumulative GPA.
+Courses with grades of W, WC, AC, I, NC or AW do not count in the student’s cumulative GPA.
 If a student completes coursework for an incomplete grade, the new grade will be assigned, but if the course is not completed within the time allowed by the faculty, the incomplete grade will be changed to an F grade and calculated accordingly.
 Incomplete grade changes or instructor grade changes may later be recalculated to determine current eligibility.

 Maximum Time Frame

-All courses attempted at UACCM will count toward total attempted hours, and any hours at another institution that are accepted toward the student’s current UACCM degree program will be counted in the determination of hours attempted.
-This includes grades of F, I, W, AW, and repeated courses.
-If a student continues to complete at least 67% of the attempted hours needed, they should be mathematically on track to complete their degree program within the 150% timeframe.
-If a student changes majors or for another reason is suspected to be in danger of not being able to complete their degree program within the 150% timeframe, the students’ progress will be reviewed.
-If determined that it is mathematically impossible for the student to complete their degree program within the 150% timeframe the student will immediately become ineligible for aid.
-Once an associate degree or technical certificate has been earned, a student must commit to another technical certificate or associate degree before further financial aid will be awarded.
-Upon completing their degree program, students may be able to pursue another associate or certificate under the same guidelines and hours can “reset” with the approval of the Financial Aid Office.
-However, completion percentage (67%) and GPA will always be cumulative.
+If a student continues to complete at least 67% of the attempted hours needed, they should be mathematically on track to complete their degree program within the 150% time frame.
+If a student changes majors or for another reason is suspected to be in danger of not being able to complete their degree program within the 150% time frame, the students’ progress will be reviewed.
+If determined that it is mathematically impossible for the student to complete their degree program within the 150% time frame, the student will immediately become ineligible for aid.

 Reinstatement of Federal Financial Aid

 Students who have been determined ineligible for federal financial aid (financial aid suspension) due to unsatisfactory progress may re-establish satisfactory progress and regain eligibility by either paying for classes on their own or with another type of aid until they are making satisfactory progress or petitioning for an appeal that is approved (see appeal process below).
-Students are responsible for notifying the Financial Aid Office in writing if they take courses after being suspended from financial aid in order for the Financial Aid Office to determine if they have regained eligibility.

 Remedial Coursework